Periodontal Disease or Gum Disease Treatments

 1- Root decay.
 A beautifully constructed crown, may need to be redone if the gum disease is not controlled, since the crown can not get cavity, nor the white fillings or inlays and onlays, but the root of the teeth due to deep pockets can get cavities or secondary caries, in which the crown, or the filling or the inlay needs to be redone.

-2-Loss of bone can cause mobility of the roots, causing your teeth to shift and in some cases protrude forward.
+2-Loss of bone can cause mobility of the roots, loose teeth, causing your teeth to shift and in some cases protrude forward.

 3-Gum disease in most cases causes Halitosis or bad breath!